Telling “the solemn message of the flight of time”

 Joyce’s Red Book (Contracts for winding and/or maintenance of tower clocks) shows that Nantwich had an initial contract with them to “Clean & keep in order tower clock” involving 5 visits per annum, later changed to 3, for an annual cost of £4.
 The clock is now inspected and oiled once a year by Smiths of Derby who bought out Joyce of Whitchurch in 1965; in 2019 the single maintenance visit cost nearly £300!

 As a bonus for those of you who have read to this point, there is a record of the “First air raid warning” in Nantwich on [Tuesday] 25 June 1940 written in pencil in the clock box.
 It is believed this was written by air raid watchers posted on the tower roof.
-An actual air raid took place over West Bromwich and Walsall that night and it may be that this is what was observed.
+An actual air raid took place over West Bromwich and Walsall that night and it may be that the watchers observed enemy planes involved in this raid.

 David and Judith Allman: for their research at the Chester Records office which uncovered the items relating to the installation of the present clock, and the photograph of its Service of Dedication.